spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 - `remote`: Path to target file or directory.

-## Tagsets
+## Tag Sets
-`sparv.api.util.tagsets` is a subpackage with modules containing functions and objects related to tagset conversions.
+`sparv.api.util.tagsets` is a subpackage with modules containing functions and objects related to tag set conversions.

 ### tagmappings.join_tag()
 Convert a complex SUC or SALDO tag record into a string.